 When version 0.0.0 is available, it shall be used as baseline for any pCRs on the draft TS/TR, e.g. to propose a first clause structure.

+BEFORE the meeting for preparation of email approval for already existed draft TS/TR

+The TS/TR rapporteur shall reserve tdoc number for corresponding draft TS/TR email approval before the meeting tdoc reservation deadline.
+This tdoc number will be used for post draft TS/TR email approval.
+The title of tdoc is recommended to follow the following example: "S5‑254896 Draft TR 28.881 v0.2.0 Study on intent driven management service for mobile network phase 4".

 DURING the meeting (first or subsequent meeting to treat the draft TS/TR)